AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-1-of-3-install.md

 >[!CAUTION]
 >
 >* Do not enable custom entity sync before the initial sync is completed.
 You will be notified via email once the initial sync is completed.
->* If you have Multi-Factor Authentication (MFA) enabled for your Dynamics Sync, you must disable it in order for Dynamics to properly sync with Marketo.
-For additional information, please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support).

 >[!NOTE]
 >